Civics Education is the Foundation for Global Citizenship

 - Set up a program/school government or youth advisory council so that youth have a voice in policy and decision-making.

 - Set up democratic classrooms/programs to facilitate engagement and to model effective democratic principles.
 Youth can create community agreements or rules to foster group accountability for the learning process.
 Set up class meetings so that youth can express their values and ideas.
 Create leadership roles so that youth are regularly co-managing learning activities or running procedures.
 Ensure that youth have time to reflect on and synthesize their learning.

 - Annenberg Center

 - Teaching Civics

-- Study the issues on the Supreme Court docket.
+- Study the landmark cases of the Supreme Court.
 Use organized deliberation to have youth debate the issues and make a ruling based upon law research and precedent.

 - Review how a bill becomes a law.
 Youth can create an infographic, a children’s book, or their own School House Rock video or Flocabulary song to explain the process to peers or younger youth.
 Look at the role of Congress.
 Study how members decide which way to vote on a bill.

 - Justice Case Files: A Graphic Novel Series